potatoeggy/eifueo/docs/ce1/math117.md

 In order to PFD:

-1. Factor the denominator into irreducibly quadratic or linear terms.
+1. Factor the denominator into *irreducibly* quadratic or linear terms.
 2. For each factor, create a term.
 Where capital letters below are constants:
   - A linear factor $Bx+C$ has a term $\frac{A}{Bx+C}$.
-  - A quadratic factor $Dx^2+Ex+G$ has a term $\frac{H}{Dx^2+Ex+G}$.
+  - An *irreducibly* quadratic factor $Dx^2+Ex+G$ has a term $\frac{Hx+J}{Dx^2+Ex+G}$.
+  - Duplicate factors have terms with denominators with that factor to the power of 1 up to the number of times the factor is present in the original.
-3. Set the two equal to each other such that the denominators can be factored out.
+4. Set the two equal to each other such that the denominators can be factored out.
-4. Create systems of equations to solve for each constant.
+5. Create systems of equations to solve for each constant.

 !!! example
     To decompose $\frac{x}{(x+1)(x^2+x+1)}$: